ashki23/sbox/README.md

 setenv("ANACONDA_ROOT", this_root)
 ```

-Or a tcl modulefile similar to the above tcl template for Anaconda.
+Or adding a tcl modulefile similar to the above tcl template for Anaconda.

 ## Configuration